|Nizar Tamimi giving an interview in his Amman home|

 This past week

-She addresses the king as "the father of all Jordanians", lavishly praising him as one who extends "hospitality for everyone who sought asylum in this country and who took refuge in it, bearing all the economic, political and social consequences...
+Addressing the king in traditional fashion as "the father of all Jordanians", she praises him fulsomely as one who extends "hospitality for everyone who sought asylum in this country and who took refuge in it, bearing all the economic, political and social consequences...
 Jordan has been a pioneer in embracing me and giving a safe haven for me and my husband after we were released from the occupation prisons".

 Then referring to the events of the past week, she declares that "we were surprised by the request that my husband leave [Jordan] quickly" causing them "the pain of separation".